It-s-AI/llm-detection/README.md

 2) Prompt generation (70% of prompts).
 For prompt generation we implemented the same approach that is used in [prompting subnet](https://github.com/opentensor/prompting/tree/main).
-Here we use different contexts (Wikipedia API, StackOverflow and mathgenerator), different tasks (Question answering, Summarization, Code debugging, Mathematics and more) and agents to generate variable prompts on wide range of themes.
+Here we use different contexts (Wikipedia API, StackOverflow and mathgenerator), different tasks (Question answering, Summarization, Code debugging, Mathematics and more) and different agents to generate variable prompts on wide range of topics.

 When prompts are obtained, we use the [Ollama GitHub repository](https://github.com/ollama) to run Large Language Models and generate completions for these prompts.